Contribute

 How to submit

-Second, draft a short topic pitch of 300 words or less.
-Use your text editor of choice and give yourself some time to work on it so it’s ready when you are to copy and paste into the submission form.
-The point of the pitch is so we get a sense of what you want to write about without you having to write a whole bunch of stuff first.
+We advise that you draft a short topic pitch of up to 300 words and submit it in the form noted above.
+The point of the pitch is so we get a decent sense of what you want to write about without guessing from a couple of words, or without you writing a full draft first.

-Editors will review submissions and one will get back to you with a decision at the earliest convenience.
+Editors will review submissions and one will get back to you with further instructions.
 Until then, please wait patiently.
 If we think idea works, then we’ll have you start the draft and we’ll help guide it with editorial review.
 The target publish date will depend on how filled the editorial calendar is, and how quickly your article is written and edited to satisfaction.

 Thanks in advance for your interest in being a part of TXP and making it great.